 For members of The Church of Jesus Christ of Latter-day Saints, the first rite for a newborn is a baby blessing.
 If you have Latter-day Saint friends with a new baby, you might be invited.
 If you are, you might have questions and want to know more about Latter-day Saint baby blessings before you accept.

-Latter-day Saint baby blessings, in short, is an ordinance which has two purposes: 1) to give the baby a name and 2) call down blessings for the baby’s spiritual and physical welfare in a prayer to Heavenly Father.
+Latter-day Saint baby blessings, in short, is an ordinance which has two purposes: 1) to give the baby a name and 2) call down blessings for the baby’s spiritual and physical welfare in a blessing given by Heavenly Father.
 While any member of the Church can receive priesthood blessings, typically the step of giving a name is only performed for infants.

 The ordinance almost always is performed at the beginning of a sacrament meeting.
 For a couple of my children, however, we did it at home so that our family members who lived out of state could be there.